max-yip/MTRX2700_Group3_ThursAM_Final_Assignment/README.md

 ### Flexible Potentiometer (flexpot.c)
 ### Summary
-This module configures ADC1 on PC0 (IN6) and PC2 (IN8) to read two flexible potentiometers.
-It provides a simple API to initialise the ADC hardware and to perform one-shot conversions on a given channel, mapping the 12-bit raw value into a discrete “position” from 1 to 6 or 0 for no-touch.
+This module configures ADC1 on PC0 (ADC_IN6) and PC2 (ADC_IN8) to read input from two flexible potentiometers.
+It provides a simple API to initialize the ADC hardware and perform one-shot conversions on a specified channel, returning a discrete position value (1–6) or 0 to indicate no touch.

 ### Usage
-At first ‘FlexPot_Init();’ is called to enable clocks, calibrate the ADC, and initialise the flexible potentiometers.
-Whenever a reading on one of the potentiometers is required, the file calls ‘uint8_t pos = FlexPot_GetPosition(channel);’ where channel is 6 for PC0 or 8 for PC2.
-Therefore, the returning value position will be 0 if no touch (raw < NO_TOUCH_THRESHOLD) or a value 1 to 6 corresponding to changing positions of pressure along the potentiometer.
+1. Initialization
+Call:
+`FlexPot_Init();`

+This:
+- Enables clocks for GPIOC and ADC1
+- Configures PC0 and PC2 in analog mode
+- Calibrates and enables ADC1

+2. Reading a Position
+To read from a specific potentiometer channel:
+`uint8_t pos = FlexPot_GetPosition(channel);`
+Where:
+- `channel` is `6` for PC0 or `8` for PC2
+- Return value pos is:
+    - `0` if no touch (`raw < 100`)
+    - `1–6` depending on pressure/location along the strip

 ### Valid Input

-The channel must be one of 6, which reads PC0 (ADC_IN6) or 8 which reads PC2 (ADC_IN8).
-Internally, any raw ADC counts < 100 are treated as “no-touch”.
-Raw counts ≥ 100 are linearly mapped to positions 1 to 6 along the length of the potentiometer – 1 being at the base and 6 being at the top.
+- channel must be:
+    - `6` → PC0 → ADC_IN6
+    - `8` → PC2 → ADC_IN8

+- Internally:
+    - Raw ADC values < 100 are considered no touch and return 0
+    - Values ≥ 100 are linearly mapped to positions 1–6
+      (1 = bottom, 6 = top of the strip)

 ### Functions and Modularity

-The ‘void FlexPot_Init(void)’ function enables GPIOC & ADC12 clocks and sets PC0 and PC2 to analog mode.
-It also powers up, calibrates, and enables analog to digital conversion to occur (ADC1).
-Following this ‘uint8_t FlexPot_GetPosition(uint8_t channel)’ selects the channel in SQR1 and starts each ADC conversion and waiting for the end of the conversion begin the next one.
-The it reads ADC1->DR which applies a threshold check and maps the 4095 flexible potentiometer steps into 7 values, 0 to 6.
+- `void FlexPot_Init(void)`
+ Initializes GPIOC and ADC1:
+    - Enables clocks
+    - Sets PC0 and PC2 to analog mode
+    - Calibrates and powers on ADC1

+- `uint8_t FlexPot_GetPosition(uint8_t channel)`
+Reads the flexible potentiometer:
+  - Sets the selected ADC channel (6 or 8)
+  - Starts and waits for ADC conversion
+  - Reads `ADC1->DR`
+  - Applies a "no-touch" threshold
+  - Maps 12-bit ADC value (0–4095) to discrete values `0–6`

 ### Testing

-In order to test edge cases, the potentiometer is left untouched where it should read 0.
-Then for the other values the potentiometer is touched at endpoints where it should read 1 or 6.
+- No Touch Test:
+Leave the potentiometer untouched → should return 0

+- Endpoint Test:
+Press firmly at the start or end of the strip → should return 1 or 6

+- Integration Test:
+In your puzzle game, read X/Y positions using:

+`uint8_t x = FlexPot_GetPosition(6);
+uint8_t y = FlexPot_GetPosition(8);`

-To test the core codes integration with the main file for the puzzle design print both X/Y positions over UART every interval and confirm the displayed numbers match your physical presses.
+Send both values over UART periodically and confirm the output matches physical input location.

 </details>